gijss/rfsm-modeling/doc/demo.md

 Introduction
 ---

 This demo will illustrate the purpose and features of the current rFSM modeling project.
-The [Extended example](http://people.mech.kuleuven.be/~mklotzbucher/rfsm/README.html#sec-8-1) from the rFSM Statecharts readme will be used as a basis.
+Basic usage is explained using a simple "hello world" program and more advanced features and constraints on the language are explained using an extended model.
+For installation instructions, read this project's [README.md](https://github.com/gijss/rfsm-modeling).

-The rest of this document assumes at least some basic knowledge of [rFSM Statecharts](https://github.com/kmarkus/rFSM), so please read its [readme](http://people.mech.kuleuven.be/~mklotzbucher/rfsm/README.html) if you aren't familiar with rFSM.
+The rest of this document assumes at least some basic knowledge of [rFSM Statecharts](https://github.com/kmarkus/rFSM), so please read its [documentation](http://people.mech.kuleuven.be/~mklotzbucher/rfsm/README.html) if you aren't familiar with rFSM.

 Installation
 ---